-Organizational self-care enhances individual self-care, by creating a healthy environment for individuals.
-Organizational self-knowledge helps with survival in tough times, as we can draw on knowledge of our strengths, resources, and patterns, to assess and strategize.
+Organizational self-care enhances individual self-care by creating a healthy environment for individuals.
+Organizational self-knowledge can render institutions more resilient in the face of challenges as it equips groups with resources and patterns to assess and strategize.
 A RSP PowerPoint presentation based on Pat Vivian and Shana Hormann’s work an be found here:

 Dynamics of Organizational Trauma

 The Tennessee Coalition To End Domestic and Sexual Violence

 This Prezi slide identifies the ways that organizations can be traumatized and describes strategies to reduce trauma and build resiliency.

 Summary of the work of the authors of the book “Organizational healing: Lived virtuousness amidst organizational crisis”, who used a case study approach to understand how organizations heal after an extreme or shocking event.